Welcome outdoorsy explorers to our Coleman Sundome 3 Person Tent review!

 Comparison with competitor tents

 If the Coleman Sundome doesn’t feel like the right product for you, I’ve rounded up some alternative two to four person tents that are also great picks.

 Naturehike cloud-up 3

 This versatile 3-person dome tent can be used in multiple camping situations and is quite easy to set up.
 It weighs only 5 pounds, so it’s more suitable for hiking and backpacking than the sundome tent, even if it doesn’t compare with an ultralight backpacking tent.

 However, this 3 person tent is more expensive than our Coleman 3-person tent.
 With a center height of less than 4ft, it is also shorter than the Sundome.

-You don’t have to worry about assembling this tent because it can be set up in just 10 seconds.
+You don’t have to worry about assembling this tent because setup time is a matter of seconds.
 It’s more spacious than the Coleman Sundome 3-Person Tent, so it can work for 3 adult campers.
 It can even fit a queen-sized air mattress.